No Plans to Dump PDP, Says BoT Chairman

 name dearly loved by every household in Nigeria.

-“It is wishful thinking for anybody to think that PDP will abandon its qualitative and acceptable product for any new-born baby that has to start all over again by learning to sit, crawl and walk before getting its bearing to Nigerians,” he said.
+“It is wishful thinking for anybody to think that PDP will abandon its qualitative and acceptable product for any new born baby that have to start all over again by learning to sit, crawl and walk before getting its bearing to Nigerians” he said.

+He also ruled out the possibility of changing the name of the party, saying that taking such action would be a disaster for Nigeria’s political development, “especially when we cast our mind back to hardwork and foresight of our founding fathers and mothers that came up with the brand name, PDP, which is fully accepted and cherished by Nigerians.”

+He said abandoning the name “PDP “ will be a very costly venture as it will be very difficult to ask all members to leave the party collectively at the same time for a new brand.